 Introduction

-The Case-Study Handbook on Gender, Peace and Security is a training resource elaborated by the United Nations (UN) Office of Military Affairs and the Integrated Training Service in response to the growing need for practical, hands-on training on gender-responsive military operations in United Nations Peace Operations.
-The Case-Study Handbook will be included as reference material in the Specialised Training Material package for United Nations Infantry Battalions (UNIBAT).
+The Case Study Handbook on Gender, Peace and Security is a training resource elaborated by the United Nations Office of Military Affairs and the Integrated Training Service in response to the growing need for practical, hands-on training on gender-responsive military operations in United Nations peace operations.
+The Case Study Handbook will be included as reference material in the package of specialized training materials for United Nations infantry battalions .

 Aim

-The Case-Study Handbook aims to foster gender-responsive military operations within United Nations Peace Operations, through the practical implementation of the Women, Peace and Security Agenda and its mandates.
-More specifically, the Case-Study Handbook will help Troop Contributing Countries (TCCs) to train military peacekeepers on gender-response military operations in their pre-deployment training.
+The Case Study Handbook is aimed at fostering gender-responsive military operations within United Nations peace operations, through the practical implementation of the women and peace and security agenda and its mandates.
+More specifically, the handbook will help troop-contributing countries (TCCs) to train military peacekeepers in gender-responsive military operations as part of their pre-deployment training.
 It will also provide a valuable resource for Military Gender Advisers in their in-mission training efforts.

-Target Audience
+Target audience

-The primary target audience of the Case-Study Handbook are:
+The primary target audience of the Case Study Handbook comprises:

-UN military peacekeepers who are part of an Infantry Battalion, who are commanding and planning operations, or those who are conducting operations.
+United Nations military peacekeepers who are part of an infantry battalion, who are commanding and planning operations, or who are conducting operations.

 The secondary target audience includes:

-Other Military Personnel working in UN Peace Operations.
+Other military personnel working in United Nations peace operations.

-Military Gender Advisers who are supporting mission efforts to integrate a gender perspective into the work of the military component in UN Peace Operations.
+Military Gender Advisers who are supporting mission efforts to integrate a gender perspective into the work of the military component in those peace operations.

 In-mission training units (U7).